-Introduction to Engineering is to explore engineering through Students learn about various profession and acquire both technical skills, in areas such as and engineering ethics.
-Students factors as well as design factors including product life cycle stages.
-M.A.
-Rosenoff: "Mr. Edison, please tell me what lab rules vou want me to observe."
+Introduction to Engineering is to explore engineering through Students learn about various profession and acquire both technical skills, in areas such as M.A.
+Rosenoff: "Mr. Edison, please tell me what lab rules you want me to observe."

 Thomas Edison: "There ain't no rules around here.
 We're trying to accomplish something."